 Thompson’s plan and policies have drawn support and backlash from parents and the general community.

-“Tracking can be problematic in many cases because a lot of the time what ends up happening is tracking happens under socioeconomic lines,” said Sara Rutherford-Quanch, an education researcher for Stanford Research Institute (SRI).
+“Tracking can be problematic in many cases because a lot of the time what ends up happening is tracking happens under socioeconomic lines,” said Sara Rutherford-Quach, an education researcher for Stanford Research Institute (SRI).

 Despite support from the community, Thompson’s views regarding freshman honors classes have drawn criticism from others, many of whom believe that the elimination of advanced courses is harmful to freshmen students.

-“It’s very hard for a school to offer one class to fit all freshmen,” said Yangfang Li, a math teacher at Sacred Heart Catholic High School.
+“It’s very hard for a school to offer one class to fit all freshmen,” said Yanfang Li, a math teacher at Sacred Heart Catholic High School.
 “Students who get concepts quickly might lose interest while students that need more time may feel discouraged.”

 However, Li is supportive of Thompson’s proposed teacher salary raises.